 In the previous blog of this series, we learned about 5 production features of the Payara Server 5.
 This blog will continue to introduce 5 more production features of Payara Server 5 that you might not know about - but should.

-In the previous guide, we’ve seen how we can configure the Payara Server to connect to a database and use the datasource from an application.
+In the previous guide, we’ve seen how we can configure the Payara Platform to connect to a database and use the datasource from an application.
 This guide walks you through the process of building an application to store and retrieve data from the database.